LaskaKit/Weather_Station_Mini/README.md

 ## Weather Station Mini and enclosure

 Now we may check our development board called [Weather Station Mini](https://www.laskarduino.cz/laskakit-meteo-mini/) from our lab.
 You may also see the [github](https://github.com/LaskaKit/Meteo_Mini) of Weather Station Mini.
-The board contains [Wi-Fi module ESP12F](https://www.laskarduino.cz/ai-thinker-esp-12f-esp8266-ce-wifi-modul/), it is assebmled by connector for I2C bus, you may also use sensro with 1-wire bus (e.i.
+The board contains [Wi-Fi module ESP12F](https://www.laskarduino.cz/ai-thinker-esp-12f-esp8266-ce-wifi-modul/), it is assembled by connector for I2C bus, you may also use sensor with 1-wire bus (e.i.
 DS18B20).
 Outdoor weather station is powered from [LiPol battery](https://www.laskardu0no.cz/baterie-a-akumulatory/), which is connected by JST-PH connector.
 The battery may be charged from microUSB connector or 6V solar panel.

 ¨The board with Wi-Fi module [ESP12F](https://www.laskarduino.cz/ai-thinker-esp-12f-esp8266-ce-wifi-modul/) has voltage divider on board connected to battery.